Bangladesh’s ruling and opposition parties hold rallies over who should oversee the next election

 “We want a fair election,” Rahman said.
 “All we demand today is to get back the right to vote and exercise the right.”

-But Sheikh Fazle Fahim, a presidium member of the Awami League’s youth front Jubo League, said Bangladesh has been following democratic processes for more than 14 years.
-He said the government has set a goal of becoming a middle-income country with improved human rights and health.
+But Sheikh Fazle Fahim, a presidium member of the Awami League’s youth front Jubo League, said Bangladesh had been following democratic processes for more than 14 years.
+He said the government had set a goal of becoming a middle-income country with improved human rights and health.

 “This is all happening through the democratic process.
 And we want to send out a message that there is no alternative to a democratic process,” he said at the government rally.